yuandong-tian/luckmatters/README.md

 # Supplementary Materials
-This is supplementary materials for ICML submission "Student Specialization in Deep Rectified Networks With Finite Width and Input Dimension".
+This is the codebase for ICML submission "Student Specialization in Deep Rectified Networks With Finite Width and Input Dimension".

 # Required package
 Install [hydra](https://github.com/facebookresearch/hydra) by following its instructions.